-In case the proposed supervisor is not acceptable to the School of Agriculture the student shall be advised so, and in such cases the student should change the supervisor and resubmit the proposal.
+In case the proposed supervisor is not acceptable to the programme coordinators at Regional Centre, the student shall be advised so, and in such cases the student should change the supervisor and resubmit the proposal.
 Hence the student will submit project proposal afresh with the signature of the new supervisor, as it will be considered as a new proposal.
-Similarly if a student wants to change his/her supervisor for any reason, he/she would be required to submit the project proposal along with the signature of the new supervisor on a new proposal proforma, as it would be considered as a new proposal.
+Similarly, if a student wants to change his/her supervisor for any reason, he/she would be required to submit the project proposal along with the signature of the new supervisor on a new project proposal proforma, as it would be considered as a new proposal.

-In case of academic counsellors, it should be clearly mentioned as to which are the courses he/she is counselling for, and since when, along with the name and code of the study centre, he/she is attached with.
-The project supervisor will be paid a token honorarium of Rs.300/- by the University for guiding the student (University may revise the honorarium from time to time).
+In case of academic counsellors, it should be clearly mentioned as to which are the courses, he/she is counselling for, and since when, along with the name and code of the study centre, he/she is attached with.
+The project supervisor will be paid a token honorarium as per the University norms by the University for guiding the student (University may revise the honorarium from time to time).